Boeing 787 Dreamliner aircraft are in the air again (photo / video)

 The new battery has been approved and accepted by all international aviation organizations, including in Europe and Japan, areas where the level of air safety is set very high.

 After installing the new batteries, the first 787 Dreamliner to fly was that of the operator Ethiopian Airlines.
 On April 27, the 787 Dreamliner Ethiopian Airlines operated commercial flights on the Addis Ababa - Nairobi route.
-Below is a photo gallery of the first commercial flight with 787 after a break of approximately 4 months.
+Below is a photo gallery from the first commercial flight with 787 after a break of about 4 months.

-All Nippon Airways, the operator with the largest fleet of Boeing 787 Dreamliner aircraft, has begun a series of tests with the 787 aircraft.
-"Once it has been roasted, ANA is now blowing in yogurt."
+All Nippon Airways, the operator with the largest fleet of Boeing 787 Dreamliner aircraft, has begun a series of tests with 787 aircraft.
 They will perform over 230 test flights before commercial flights.
 Although things are moving very fast, ANA plans to resume official flights with 787 from June 1.

-LOT Polish Airlines has already announced the 787 aircraft operating program.
-It will resume commercial flights from June 5 on the Warsaw - Chicago route, June 7 will operate Warsaw - Toronto and June 30 will introduce the 787 Dreamliner on the Warsaw - New York JFK route.
+LOT Polish Airlines has already announced the 787 aircraft operating schedule.
+It will resume commercial flights from June 5 on the Warsaw-Chicago route, on June 7 it will operate Warsaw-Toronto and on June 30 it will introduce the 787 Dreamliner on the Warsaw-New York JFK route.

 United Airlines, the only US carrier that has this type of aircraft in the fleet, plans to resume flights with Boeing 787 at 31 May 2013.
 The aircraft will operate flights on the Houston - Denver route.

 Japan Airlines, the airline that owns 7 787 Dreamliner units, will run a few tests before the official flights, which will resume from June 1.